Skip to content

 Clients

-Our list of Higher Education clients includes dozens of colleges and universities within the US, Canada and abroad across the spectrum of institutional types: community colleges, regional comprehensive universities, liberal arts and faith-based colleges, research and land grant universities, and minority-serving institutions in the public and private sectors.
-In addition to our extensive engagement with colleges and universities, we have worked with multiple national associations and their members.
+We have worked with hundreds of colleges and universities within the US, Canada and abroad across the spectrum of institutional types: community colleges, regional comprehensive universities, technical colleges, liberal arts and faith-based colleges, research and land grant universities, and minority-serving institutions in the public and private sectors.
+In addition, we have worked with dozens of national associations, such as AAAS, AAU, AASCU, AAVMC, APLU, BHEF, CCA, UIIN, and accreditors, including HLC, NWCCU, and WASC, to bring the resources of change leadership to their members.
+Our work has been funded by the National Science Foundation, the Alfred P. Sloan Foundation and the Gates Foundation.

 Client details available upon request.